Helperbird/website/src/pages/features/specialised-dyslexic-fonts.md

 url: features/specialised-dyslexic-fonts/
 ---

-## About This Feature
+## What Is This Feature?

-Easily change the font on any website or PDF with Helperbird.
-Choose from dyslexia-friendly fonts like Lexend and OpenDyslexic, or select from 18 other specialized font options.
-Perfect for people with dyslexia or anyone looking for a better reading experience.
+Helperbird allows you to change the font on any website or PDF to improve readability and make text easier to process.
+Choose from dyslexia-friendly fonts like Lexend and OpenDyslexic, or select from 18 other font options to customize your reading experience.
+This feature is perfect for people with dyslexia or anyone looking for a more comfortable way to read online.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-### Improved Readability

-Dyslexia-friendly fonts like Lexend and OpenDyslexic make text easier to read for everyone.
+**Improved Readability:** Dyslexia-friendly fonts like Lexend and OpenDyslexic are designed to make text easier to read for everyone.

-### Enhanced Focus

-These fonts help reduce letter confusion and improve reading fluency.
+**Enhanced Focus:** These fonts reduce letter confusion and improve reading fluency, especially for users with dyslexia.

-### Personalized Experience

-Customize your reading experience with a variety of fonts to suit your preferences.
+**Personalized Experience:** Customize your reading experience with a wide range of fonts to suit your preferences.

+**Support for Accessibility:** Provides an inclusive reading environment for individuals with visual or cognitive challenges.

+---

+## Who Is It For?

+**Users with Dyslexia:** Fonts like Lexend and OpenDyslexic are specifically designed to make reading easier.

+**Students and Researchers:** Improve focus and comprehension while studying or working.

+**Everyday Readers:** Customize the font to your liking for a more enjoyable reading experience.

+**Accessibility Advocates:** A great tool for creating inclusive and accessible digital spaces.

+---

 ## Fonts Included in Helperbird

 - Arial
 - Comic Sans
 - OpenDyslexic
 - Tahoma
 - Lexend Mega
 - Lexend Deca
 - Lexend Giga
 - Lexend Tera
 - Lexend Peta
 - Lexend Exa
 - Lexend Zetta
 - Verdana
 - Gothic
 - Trebuchet
 - Bookman
 - Courier
 - Georgia
 - Helvetica
 - Impact
 - Times

+---

+## How It Works and Why It Helps

+Helperbird’s custom fonts feature replaces the default font on any webpage or PDF with one of your choosing.
+Dyslexia-friendly fonts like Lexend and OpenDyslexic are designed to address challenges faced by dyslexic readers, such as:

+**Increased Letter Spacing:** Reduces the "crowding" effect, which can make letters appear jumbled.

+**Unique Letter Shapes:** Prevents confusion between similar-looking letters like "b" and "d."

+**Weighted Bottoms:** Adds stability to letters, making them easier to track and recognize.

+**Consistent Baselines:** Guides the eyes smoothly across lines of text.

+These adjustments make text clearer and reduce visual stress, helping improve reading fluency, comprehension, and comfort.
+Research shows that these fonts benefit not only dyslexic readers but also anyone looking for a more accessible and pleasant reading experience.

+---

+## Features

+- Replace the default font on any website or PDF.
+- Choose from over 18 font options, including Lexend and OpenDyslexic.
+- Customize font size, weight, and spacing for a tailored experience.

+---

 ## Is This a Free Feature?

-Yes, this is a free feature.
+Yes, this feature is free for all Helperbird users.